 - The Amsterdam Pipe Museum

 While you certainly won’t be able to visit every attraction included on your pass, you can still save some serious money just by seeing a few.
-For example, take a look at the cost savings of doing three to four attractions per day over the course of a three-day pass.
+For example, take a look at the cost savings of doing three to four attractions per day throughout a three-day pass.

 The Short Version

-There are certain cases we wouldn’t recommend purchasing a GoCity Pass for Amsterdam.
-If museums and tours aren’t your thing, and you’d rather simply explore the Red Light District yourself and visit distant towns by train, then a pass isn’t for you.
+There are certain cases in which we wouldn’t recommend purchasing a GoCity Pass for Amsterdam.
+If museums and tours aren’t your things, and you’d rather explore the Red Light District and visit distant towns by train, then a pass isn’t for you.